Mon getting killed by OOM killer

 Can you reproduce this with syslogging off?
 The best I can come up with is that maybe it's generating logging data more quickly than it can send it over the wire, and so all your memory is getting devoted to sockets which are billed to the monitor.

-#15 Updated by Wido den Hollander almost 8 years ago
+#15 Updated by Wido den Hollander about 8 years ago

 - Status changed from In Progress to Closed